go101/immutable-value-proposal/README.md

 From the view of a fixed value, all values referenced by it are both final and fixed values.

-If a final value isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so the final value is a true immutable value.

 Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.
 In other words, some value hosted at a specified memory address may represent as a final or a variable, depending on different scenarios.
 Similarly, some value hosted at a specified memory address may represent as fixed or normal, depending on different scenarios.

-However, there are some true immutable values cases supported by this propsoal:
+If a final value isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so the final value is a true immutable value.
+For example,
 1. A declared final is guaranteed not to be referenced by any normal value.
    So it is a true immutable value.
-1. If the expression `[]int{1, 2, 3}.fixed` is used as the initial value of a declared fixed slice value, the all the elements of the slice are guaranteed not to be referenced by any normal value.
+1. If the expression `[]int{1, 2, 3}.fixed` is used as the initial value of a declared fixed slice value, then all the elements of the slice are guaranteed not to be referenced by any normal value.
    So they are all true immutable values.
+1. Some fixed function return results.
+(If the doc of the function clearly says the results will not be referenced by any normal value after the function exits.)

 Data synchronizations are still needed when concurrently reading a final which is not a true immutable value.